allgo27/web-project-web-project-team-g/README.md

 - Personas: directory, contains all personas developed for this project
 - UserStories: directory, contains all your team's user stories
 - Data: directory, contains the raw and processed data along with any metadata
+- WebPages: directory, contains the html and css files for this project